vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/faq/common-error.md

 ## `useXXX() is called without provider`

-Such errors are usually caused by incorrectly containing multiple versions of `@vuepress/client`, `vue` or `vue-router` in the project.
+Such errors are usually caused by incorrectly containing multiple versions of `@vuepress/client` and `vue` in project.

 Make sure you are using the latest `vuepress` and `vuepress-theme-hope` versions and all related packages.
 You can use `vp-update` helper for that